-Let me begin with my travel plans, I had set myself a goal to see a new country every year, which I could not achieve this year.
+Let me begin with my travel plans.
+I had set myself a goal to see a new country every year, which I could not achieve this year.
 I did live in Houston, Texas for about 25% of the year and explored Texas quite a bit.
-Houston is a hot and humid place, but I managed to do quite a few things like going to writer’s forums at Barnes & Noble, going for country dancing, watching baseball game, driving around, watching around 40 movies, and finally my San Antonio sojourn that opened a whole new world for me.
+Houston is a hot and humid place.
+But I managed to do quite a few things like going to writer’s forums at Barnes & Noble, going for country dancing, watching the baseball game, driving around, watching around 40 movies.
+And finally, my San Antonio sojourn that opened a whole new world for me.

-In India, I managed to go to Chandigarh after a gap of almost 8 years and found that the place have hardly changed both in its landscape and thought process.
-I had a nostalgic trip going back to my own campus, talking to the faculty and students there, followed by a visit to my school and meeting the old teachers.
+In India, I managed to go to Chandigarh after a gap of almost 8 years.
+And found that the place has hardly changed both in its landscape and thought process.
+I had a nostalgic trip going back to my own campus.
+Talking to the faculty and students there, followed by a visit to my school and meeting the old teachers.
 This trip gave me an opportunity to meet some childhood friends, relatives, neighbors and family friends and chat with them and listen to them.

 Read only about 14 books, which is half of what I read last year, and this was primarily because of two reasons.
 First, while I was in Houston, my whole focus was on watching movies and it was a good introduction for me into world cinema.
 Apart from English and Hindi, I watched Turkish, Iranian, Afghani and French cinema.
-Second was that I went through an extremely low phase for a long time during this year and during this time it was impossible for me to concentrate and read a book.
+Second, was that I went through an extremely low phase for a long time during this year.
+And during this time it was impossible for me to concentrate and read a book.
 Even now when I think of that phase, I am not sure how I managed to get out of it.
 I want to thank all those friends who stood by me and held me together.
 I wonder what I would be without the support you give me.

 Blogging also took a back seat this year, my average postings went down to a single post in few months.
 I did hit a writer’s block a lot of times.
-The high point was when one of the Sify channels featured my post on ‘Bookstores in Bangalore’ on its main page and I had all time high hits on my blog.
+The high point was when one of the Sify channels featured my post on ‘Bookstores in Bangalore’ on its main page.
+And I had all-time high hits on my blog.